1301yashraj/1301yashraj/README.md

 ## Fun Fact 🎈:

-- 🌱 I’m proficient in <b> HTML CSS JavaScript & MongoDB ExpressJD ReactJS NodeJS </b>
+- 🌱 I’m proficient in <b> HTML CSS JavaScript Java SpringBoot and SQL </b>

 - 👨‍💻 All of my projects are available at [https://1301yashraj.github.io/](https://1301yashraj.github.io/)